-The Project is subject to impact assessments for national regulatory and international financing requirements.

-As the Project is located within the EEZ of Turkey, the Project has submitted an EIA Report in accordance with Turkish regulatory requirements.
+The Project is subject to impact assessments for both national regulatory and international financing requirements.
+As the Project is located within the territory and waters of the Russian Federation, the Project has also submitted EIA documentation in accordance with Russian Federation legal requirements.

-As the Project will be subject to project financing, this ESIA is aligned with the environmental and social performance standards and guidelines set by International Financial Institutions.
+As the Project will be subject to project finance, this ESIA Report is aligned with the environmental and social performance standards and guidelines of international financing.